yaserfaraj/yaserfaraj.github.io/_posts/2018-01-31-SOTB-Steganography-bruteforce.md

 ---
 <br>
 For this challenge, I did almost completed it, but I really did silly mistake.
 Overall, I like this challenge but I wasn't able to get full points! because the time is up for the competetion!
-The real challenge the following image
+The real challenge is posted as the following image

 <p align="center">
   <img src="/assets/ctf/steg_chall.jpg" alt="Steg challenge - SOTB" />
 </p>

-The promt of the challenge said to brute force the image to get the secret!! so that I missed to run `strings` command on the image itself! stuiped me!!
+The prompt of the challenge said to brute force the image to get the secret!! so that I missed to run `strings` command on the image itself! stuiped me!!

 ```bash
 root@kali:~/SOTB/remote/# strings steg_chall.jpg